dafacto/pickle-fyi/_reasons/02_products.md

 ### Pickle Staking

-People who stake their PICKLE tokens at Pickle Finance receive a proportionate share of the Jars’s 4.5% performance fees.
+People who stake their PICKLE tokens at Pickle Finance receive profits earned by the project.
+Currently, that is all Treasury funds in excess of $500,000.

 ![](/images/2020-10-08-staking.png)